Apple : Violated Qualcomm Patent, U.S. Trade Judge Rules --2nd Update | MarketScreener

 The ITC administrative judge's decision on Tuesday means Apple may not be out of the woods.
 Judge MaryJoan McNamara recommended that some iPhones be barred from import, although her two-page order didn't specify which iPhone models it covered.

-Even if the ITC commissioners agree with Judge McNamara's decision, the White House could step in before any import ban took place.
-Presidents have vetoed ITC moves before, including in 2013 when the Obama administration prevented an ITC ban on the sale of some iPhones and iPads from taking effect after Samsung Electronics Co. won a case there.
+Even if the ITC commissioners agree with Judge McNamara's decision, the White House could step in before any import ban takes place.
+Presidents have vetoed ITC moves before, including in 2013 when the Obama administration prevented an ITC ban on the sale of some iPhones and iPads from taking effect after Samsung Electronics Co. won a case.

 Write to Asa Fitch at asa.fitch@wsj.com and Tripp Mickle at Tripp.Mickle@wsj.com